alexgorbatchev/gulp-typescript-webpack-react-hotreload/README.md

 # gulp-typescript-webpack-react-hotreload

-This is a starter kit for a client side project using the following stack:
+This is a starter kit for a client side project that uses TypeScript and React at its core.
+The goal of this starter kit is to provide a foundation for a production ready application following the following criteria:

+* Fast development cycle
+* Production build

+## Stack

 * Gulp
 * TypeScript
 * Webpack
 * Karma
 * React
+* React Router
+* Redux

 ## Features

+* TypeScript.
 * Hot module reload.
 * Correct line numbers reported in stack traces.
-* Variable renaming across whole project.
-* Async route and component loading using Webpack chunking.
 * Production assets build.
+* Precompiled DLLs with external modules speed up application & test updates.
+* Async route and component loading using Webpack:
+  * Each page is a chunk.
+  * Vendor modules are in a separate DLL that is only built once.
+  * Development modules are in a separate DLL that is only built once.
+  * Components are in a separate chunk.
+* Fast Karma compilation due to:
+  * Vendor, test and development modules statically precompiled as separate DLLs.
+  * Only application files are recompiled on build.

 ## Installation